Nam Kiwanuka

-Namugenyi "Nam" Kiwanuka is a Ugandan-Canadian television personality and journalist.
+Mary Namugenyi "Nam" Kiwanuka (born Namugenyi Kiwanuka) is a Ugandan-Canadian television personality and journalist.

-Kiwanuka came to Canada with her family in 1983, following the Ugandan Civil War.
-She was given the Christian name Mary.
-She was a VJ for MuchMusic from 1999 to 2003 and later hosted basketball and football programming on Rogers Sportsnet that included the weekly NBA XL program.
+Kiwanuka came to Canada with her family in 1983, following the civil war in Uganda.
+She was given the Anglo-Protestant moniker Mary.
+She was a VJ for MuchMusic from 1999 to 2003 and later hosted basketball and football programming on Sportsnet that included the weekly NBA XL program.
 She is currently a reporter and substitute anchor on TVOntario's newsmagazine series The Agenda.
 Kiwanuka has volunteered overseas for War Child Canada, Journalists for Human Rights and the Canadian Red Cross.